edgedb/edgedb/docs/intro/edgeql.rst

 EdgeQL is the query language of EdgeDB.
 It's intended as a spiritual successor to SQL that solves some of its biggest design limitations.
-This page is indended as a rapid-fire overview so you can hit the ground running with EdgeDB.
+This page is intended as a rapid-fire overview so you can hit the ground running with EdgeDB.
 Refer to the linked pages for more in-depth documentation.

 Want to follow along with the queries below?
 Open the `Interactive